RJArmitage/rfxtrx-stateful-blinds/README.md

 - **Lower tilt time from midpoint (ms)** - The component simulates a 25% tilt operation by tilting to the mid point and then closing the blind for this number of milliseconds.
 This is not ideal and will be removed if better tilt support is added to RFXtrx.
 - **Upper tilt time from midpoint (ms)** - The component simulates a 75% tilt operation by tilting to the mid point and then lifting the blind for this number of milliseconds.
 Again this will be removed if better tilt support is added to RFXtrx.
 - **Custom cover icon** - Select to use an icon showing the state of the cover.
+- **Highlight open cover** - Select to show open covers using a highlight colour.
+In this case "open" means a cover where it is likely to be possible to see through from outside.

 At present the blind is able to provide three open tilt positions.
 The Somfy motor can do better than this and if better support is added to RFXtrx then the component will provide it.